Our trustees

 Trustee

 Mark is Cornish born and bred.
 As Chair of the Cornwall Group, he brings invaluable knowledge and experience to CASS+.
 With 35 years of working in the family firm under his belt, he really understands the local business community.
-On top of this, Mark was a Special Constable for 10 years and now has 18 years’ experience as a Magistrate, so he also knows a great deal about the criminal justice system.
+On top of this, Mark was a Special Constable for 10 years and now has 18 years’ experience as a Magistrate, so he also knows a great deal about the Justice System.
 This is a rare combination.

 As a Cornishman through and through, he cares deeply about making a difference to the lives of those around him.